Mechanical Circulatory Support Patient Guide

 Once you are asleep, a tube will be placed down your throat and into your lungs that is connected to a machine that helps you breathe during surgery and, if necessary, after surgery.
 You will have a tube in your forearm that measures your blood pressure, and another tube in your bladder to drain your urine.
 You also may have a tube threaded through your nose and into your stomach to drain the contents of your stomach and prevent vomiting.

-Once those tubes are in place, the surgeon will make a large incision down the front of your chest.
+Once those tubes are in place, the surgeon will make an incision down the front of your chest.
 The ribs will be opened to expose your heart.
 Tubes will then be connected from your heart to a heart-lung machine, which provides oxygen to your blood and allows the surgeon to work on your heart more safely.

 The surgeon will then sew in tubes that connect to the device's pump or pumps.
 Depending on the type of device being implanted, the pump may be on the inside or outside of your body.
-If inside, the surgeon will make a "pocket" for the pump in the upper stomach area.
+If inside, the surgeon will make a for the pump in the upper stomach area.
 If outside, the surgeon will take the tubes attached to the heart and tunnel them out of the body through incisions in the skin.

 At the end of the surgery, tubes will be placed on both sides of your chest to let fluid and blood drain.
 The breastbone and chest incision will then be closed.